tanzilamohita/ConvCGP/README.md

 Availability of Datasets: You can access the dataset from [here](http://www.ricediversity.org/data/index.cfm).

-Availability of DeepCGP (Previous work for Data Compression:  [here](https://github.com/tanzilamohita/DeepCGP).
+Availability of DeepCGP (Previous work for Data Compression):  [here](https://github.com/tanzilamohita/DeepCGP).